George (Konissky): Occupation of the Belarusian cathedral

 On 14 October 1754, Jerome, the Orthodox Bishop of Mstsislaw, Mogilev and Orsha (Belarusian), head of the only Orthodox administration in the Polish-Lithuanian Commonwealth, died suddenly.
 After his death, Uniate Metropolitanate Florian Hrebnicki made a determined effort to subjugate the last Orthodox pastoral posts in the country.
-Appealing to the king to incorporate the Belarussian eparchy into the Archeparchy of Polotsk-Vitebsk, he used a false privilege from Sigismund III Vasa, who supposedly sanctioned this solution.
+Appealing to the king to incorporate the Belarusian eparchy into the Archeparchy of Polotsk-Vitebsk, he used a false privilege from Sigismund III Vasa, who supposedly sanctioned this solution.
 The document was a blatant forgery, since the Belarusian eparchy was not erected until 1633, when Sigismund III Vasa was already dead.
 Nevertheless, the efforts of Metropolitanate Florian Hrebnicki were supported by Pope Benedict XIV, who sent a papal brief to King August III demanding the liquidation of the Belarusian eparchy by incorporating it into the Uniate Church.

 The efforts of the Catholic bishops were opposed by Tsarina Elisabeth of Russia.
 August III, under pressure from Gross, the Russian deputy in Warsaw, confirmed the rights of the Orthodox to the eparchies of Mstsislaw, Mogilev and Orsha.
 In an agreement between the Russian side and the Republic, a candidate was named as its new Ordinary, who became George (Konissky).
 The King granted him the privilege of the Belarusian bishopric on 23 March 1755; according to another source, this did not happen until 3 June 1755.
 On 23 May of the same year, the Most Holy Synod of the Russian Orthodox Church announced his episcopal appointment.
 The episcopal chirotony, on the other hand, took place on August 20 of the same year at Kiev's Saint Sophia Cathedral.
 Metropolitanate of Kyiv, Timothy, took part in the rite as the main consecrator.
 The bishop's ceremonial entry into Mogilev, where his residence was located, took place on October 26, 1755.